malin-nilsson/React-MovieStore/README.md

 # React Movie Store
 Movie webshop built with React, TypeScript and Sass, using movie API from Medieinstitutet.

+Users can search for movie titles, filter by category, add/remove items from the cart and checkout.

 Live site url: [https://react-movieshop.netlify.app](https://react-movieshop.netlify.app/)